 … and probably a number of other factors, but I guess this short set paints the picture quite well.

-What I’m trying to say is that just because some service says that your site takes 1.61 s to load, doesn’t actually mean that it’s the case.
+What I’m trying to say is that just because some service says that your site takes 1.61 s to load, doesn’t mean that it’s the case.

 Therefore, some general rules of speed testing are:

 - How long the site loads on your computer doesn’t matter (unless you’re a member of your site’s target audience).